 8. Gamify your onboarding process.

-Gamification is a great growth hack because it rewards your visitors with incentives for each action you want them to do.
+Implementing gamification is a great growth hacking tip because it rewards your visitors with incentives for each action you want them to do.
 It also keeps them interested and wanting to come back for more.

 This is what Foundr did when they launched their first book.
 Before its launch, they ran a contest targeting followers on social media and email subscribers.